Coconut Apricot Energy Balls

-This recipe for Coconut Apricot Energy Balls is made with 6 simple ingredients and comes together in just 15 minutes!
+These Coconut Apricot Energy Balls are made with 6 simple ingredients, and come together in just 15 minutes!
 These energy balls make the perfect healthy snack or treat and are great for lunches, after the gym or when you need a little something sweet!

 A simple healthy snack

 One of my favourite snacks to make for meal prep is energy balls.
 I generally make my energy balls with dates, like these Salted Caramel Coconut Bliss Balls, but today I wanted to feature a different ingredient: Apricots!

 Dried apricots are delicious and loaded with nutritional benefits.
 They’re high in potassium and vitamins and taste light and fresh!

 Apricots also make a great binding ingredient in these energy balls, which helps make it easy to roll them up into bite-sized balls to snack on.
 If you’re not a fan of coconut, you can still enjoy this recipe and simply replace the coconut with some more cashews, or any of your favourite nuts.